xbsonmez/feedback/README.md

 # Easily Integrable

- - You should run "yarn build"  it created chunks under of build/static/js and build/static/css.
+ - You should run 'yarn build'  it created chunks under of build/static/js and build/static/css.
  - You can import these chunks and css your own projext and started to use this project on your application.
  - For example you can use like this. [feedbackApp](https://github.com/xbsonmez/feedback/tree/master/dist).